azu/slide/2016/reject-sushi/how-to-work-team.md

 autoscale: true

-# How to work Team :balloon:
+# How to work as a Team

 ----